Histrionic Personality Disorder

 - Having difficulty maintaining relationships; usually shallow with connections and relations with others.

-- Foretelling or attempting to commit suicide for seeking attention.
+- Foretelling or attempting to commit suicide for attention-seeking disorder.

 Complications of Histrionic Personality Disorder